Responding to negative reviews is a key step towards creating a positive online reputation for your business.

 When it comes to delivery timelines and your availability to hear your customers, try abiding by your claims.
 If you keep your promises, they’ll have no reason to post negative feedback about your business.

-In the end, everything trickles down to the fact the negative reviews are not bad.
+In the end, everything trickles down to the fact the negative reviews are not bad and responding to negative reviews is critical.
 They can help your business, they are easy to manage, and you can easily avoid them by following some basic tips and getting more positive reviews for your business.

 Comprehensive online reputation management solutions like BirdEye, give your business the ability to fully harness the power of your online reviews.
 With BirdEye, you can get a steady stream of fresh reviews, manage the feedback, respond to it immediately and share it on your social media pages.